wonderfulidea/shadow-remix/README.md

 ## Backend Setup

-TODO: change gallery link.
 This app uses an AWS S3 bucket to store saved images in the cloud.
-The saved images can be viewed through a webpage at []().
+The saved images can be viewed through a webpage at [apps.wonderfulidea.co/shadow-remix/gallery/](https://apps.wonderfulidea.co/shadow-remix/gallery/).
 Info about configuring the AWS Backend can be found at [docs/Backend_Setup.md](docs/Backend_Setup.md).

 ## Serial Communication